FaresSaleemGHub/Falcon-Delivery-App/README.md

 ---

-## 📄 License
+## 👤 Author
-This project is licensed under the MIT License – you are free to use, modify, and distribute it with proper attribution.
+Your Name – @FaresSaleemGHub

-2. Open with Android Studio.
+---

-3. Connect to Firebase (or use your own config).
+## 📜 License
-4. Build & Run on an Android device or emulator.
+This project is open-source and available under the MIT License.